Speech And Language Development Activities For Children With Down Syndrome

 Once I knew where to get started, I put all my time in helping her learn those tongue movements.
 I took her to a speech therapist with very clear objectives, help her say ‘k’ ‘kh’ and ‘g’.

-I watched a lot of videos, made notes, help Aarshia do oro-motor exercises, tried a few other things like making her touch the neck to feel the sensation while saying ‘kh’, practising looking in the mirror, lying down on the bed looking at the roof to say these letters because to get these sounds perfectly, the tongue had to stay all the way in.
-The speech therapist helped with some exercises like placing an ice-cream stick on her tongue to keep it down or having a sip of water in the mouth, looking at the roof and gargling to help strengthen those muscles to help make that sound.
+I watched a lot of videos, made notes, helped Aarshia do oro-motor exercises, and tried a few other things like making her touch her neck to feel the sensation while saying ‘kh’, practising looking in the mirror, lying down on the bed looking at the roof to say these letters because to get these sounds perfectly, the tongue had to stay all the way in.
+The speech therapist helped with some exercises like placing an ice cream stick on her tongue to keep it down or having a sip of water in her mouth, looking at the roof and gargling to help strengthen those muscles to help make that sound.

 This was the starting bit.
-After this we made a notebook of all the words that had these three letters in the beginning/middle/end.
-Like for ‘k’ sound words like car(in the beginning), uncle ( in the middle) and take ( in the end) or for ‘ch’ sound, list of words like chair (beginning) picture ( middle) and coach (end).
+After this, we made a notebook of all the words that had these three letters in the beginning/middle/end.
+For ‘k’ sound words like car(in the beginning), uncle ( in the middle) and take ( in the end) or for ‘ch’ sound, list of words like chair (beginning) picture ( middle) and coach (end).
 This list was then prepared for all the letters, she was facing a challenge with.

 You may also like: 9 Activities To Improve Speech In Children With Down Syndrome